Tre Jones: Personal life

-Jones has three older brothers: Tyus was a former NCAA champion with Duke and now plays for the Memphis Grizzlies of the National Basketball Association (NBA), while Jadee played college basketball for Furman before becoming a basketball coach at Apple Valley High School, additionally Tre has a half brother Reggie Bunch that played at Robert Morris University.
+Jones has three older brothers: Tyus was a former NCAA champion with Duke and now plays for the Orlando Magic of the NBA, while Jadee played college basketball for Furman before becoming a basketball coach at Apple Valley High School and Minnehaha Academy; additionally, Tre has a half-brother, Reggie Bunch, that played at Robert Morris University.
 His grandfather, Dennis Deutsch, was a member of the United States Armed Forces.

+Jones married Maddy Torres in 2023.
+They have three daughters.